SeargeDP/SeargeSDXL/README.md

 # SeargeSDXL
-Custom nodes for easier use of SDXL in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) including workflows for SDXL 1.0 txt2img that utilize both the base and refiner checkpoints.
+Custom nodes extension and workflows for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) including workflows to use SDXL 1.0 with both the base and refiner checkpoints.

-# Install:
+# Installing:

 ### Recommended Installation:
-- Navigate to your `ComfyUI/custom_nodes/` folder
+- Navigate to your `ComfyUI/custom_nodes/` directory
 - Run `git clone https://github.com/SeargeDP/SeargeSDXL.git`
 - Restart ComfyUI

 ### Alternative Installation:
 - Drop the `SeargeSDXL` folder into the `ComfyUI/custom_nodes` directory and restart ComfyUI.

-# Information for Example Workflows
+# Information
-Now 3 workflows are included in the examples directory.
-They are called *simple*, *advanced*, and *reborn*.
+Now 4 workflows are included in the examples folder.

-### Simple and Advanced
-The only difference between *simple* and *advanced* is how the prompts are used through the CLIP models.
-The *advanced* workflow also processes the base sampler at half the speed compared to the *simple* workflow, due to the way the conditioning is combined.
+They are called *reborn*, *image2image*, *inpainting*, and *simple*.

+The simple workflow is included as a bonus, it is great if you are just starting with SDXL and don't need an advanced workflow.

+### Positive Prompts
+Prompting has been improved.
+The main prompt and secondary prompt influence the two CLIP models similar to the way my original workflow worked.

+A third positive prompt was added for style description and artist references.
+This one influences both CLIP models.

+### Negative Prompts
+For the negative prompt the way it is now designed expects objects and subjects you don't want in the negative prompt and styles that you don't want in the negative style.

+### Prompt Power
+For both, the positive style & reference prompt and the negative style prompt, you can now change their *power*, a weight of how much they should be applied.

+The defaults are *0.333* for positive style power and *0.667* for negative style power.

+The positive style power should be in the range *0.1* to *0.5*, at higher values the style is applied rather strong and can "take over the image".
+You should try it to understand better what too large values will do.

+## Workflow Descriptions

 ### Reborn
 The *reborn* workflow is a new workflow, created from scratch.
 It requires the latest additions to the